How to Calculate Freight Rates [Infographic]

 Freight Rates in LTL Shipping Determined by Several Factors

 All items shipped in the U.S. have a corresponding National Motor Freight Classification (NMFC) number.

 Size and Weight

-Transportation fees are based on both gross weight and dimensional weight, or whichever is greater.
+Transportation fees are based on both the gross weight and dimensional weight, or whichever is greater.
 Dimensional weight is applied when the weight of a package is disproportionate to its size.
-For example, a box filled with inflated balls won’t weight much, but will take up a lot of space.
+For example, a box filled with inflated balls won’t weigh much but will take up a lot of space.

-Freight Class Calculator is required for the U.S. shipments.
-Density, stowability (i.e. difficulty storing), special handling and liability (i.e. how perishable or fragile the shipment is) determine Class.
-Ask Freightera Client Care for assistance via Online Chat or Call: 800 886 4870 Ext.
-1
+Freight Class is required for U.S. shipments.
+Density, stowability (i.e. difficulty storing), special handling, and liability (i.e. how perishable or fragile the shipment is) determine Class.

-The further you ship, the more time and fuel is used by the carrier.
+The further you ship, the more time and fuel are used by the carrier.

 The differences between freight shipping rates in the U.S. and Canada

 Please note that the information in this article is based on LTL rates calculation rules in the U.S. and Canada.
 Calculating freight rates is more complicated in the U.S. where most carriers require shippers to indicate NMFC code and Class.
 NMFC code and Class are not used in Canada, where carriers use dimensional weight or skid-based rates.
 In the U.S.-Canada cross-border shipping, NMFC code and Class requirements are typically required depending on the carrier.

 Ready to book and save time & money on shipping?
 Get the USA & Canada freight rates on Freightera.com.